top of page

 Some thoughts...

-In Taiwan, I can watch Eurosport, which broadcasts all from of cycling sports, from road and cross to mountain bike races, and everything in between.
-Too many cyclists try to emulate these cycling sports during their own rides, but it is not advisable on public roads.
-Normal people don't have sponsors, a mechanic to fix issues on the road, or anyone waiting beside the road providing food and drinks while you ride.
+In Taiwan, I can watch Eurosport, which broadcasts a wide range of cycling sports, including road cycling, cyclocross, and mountain bike races, among others.
+While many cyclists try to emulate these sports on their personal rides, it's not recommended to do so on public roads.
+Most individuals don't have sponsors, a mechanic to fix problems during rides, or someone to supply food and drinks along the way.

-Although I own both a road racing bike and an endurance road bike, this Wheeler mountain winter bike has rekindled the initial joy of why I began cycling.
-I don't need to wear special cycling attire (apart from the shorts), I can use any shoes with my flat pedals, and my saddle bags have ample space to carry items not just on cycling tours but also for shopping, recycling, and more.
+Even though I own both a road racing bike and an endurance road bike, this Wheeler mountain winter bike has reignited the original joy that got me into cycling.
+I don't need special cycling gear (except for the shorts), I can wear any shoes with my flat pedals, and my saddle bags offer plenty of space for carrying items not just on cycling tours but also for shopping, recycling, and more.

 Dream on, Gerhard